-- Prolonged squatting or crying while trying to urinate
+- Prolonged squatting or crying out while trying to urinate

 Help for Urinary Tract Infection

 Urinary tract infections are usually treated with a course of antibiotics.
-Antibiotics, however, do not address the cause of the infections and frequent treatment of antibiotics can weaken the immune system and cause recurring infections.
-In more severe cases or with persistent urinary tract infections, surgery or catheterization may be recommended by your vet.
+However, antibiotics do not address the cause of the infection, and frequent use of antibiotics can weaken the immune system and cause recurring infections.
+In more severe cases or with persistent urinary tract infections, your vet may recommend surgery or catheterization.

-Herbal and homeopathic remedies have proven to be highly effective in relieving the symptoms as well as removing the causes of urinary tract and bladder infections in both humans and pets.
+There are natural methods that have proven to be highly effective in relieving symptoms and lowering the risk of urinary tract infections in pets.

 UTI-Free™ for Urinary and Bladder Problems is a homeopathic medicine that can relieve symptoms like straining and frequent urination while supporting a healthy bladder and immune system.
 Urinary ComboPack for Pets adds an herbal supplement to promote healthy kidneys and endocrine function for your pet’s overall well-being.